yetulaxman/linux-2/_tutorials/nextflow_tutorial.md

 ## (Bonus) Converting a bioconda package into singularity image

 We recommend using singularity containers over conda environment to work with nextflow pipelines on Puhti.
-You can convert the most of bioconda packges into singualrity images.
+You can convert the most of bioconda packges into singularity images.
 You can for example take a look at *tastx_toolkit* package as available on [bioconda page](https://bioconda.github.io/recipes/fastx_toolkit/README.html).
 In order to convert it into a singularity image, you need to know the *url* of image from the docker pull command which in this case appears as below:

 ```
 docker pull quay.io/biocontainers/fastx_toolkit:<tag>   # url: docker://quay.io/biocontainers/fastx_toolkit:<tag>